pron1x/DBuddyBot/README.md

 # DBuddyBot
 > *Kind of like Tinder, but without the swiping!
 And without the dates.
-Maybe it's not like Tinder afterall...*
+Maybe it's not like Tinder after all...*

 ---